The impact of unpaid internships during the pandemic

 In addition to this, six months after graduation, 20% of UK and EU domiciled graduates were undergoing an unpaid internship, according to further analysis from the Sutton Trust.
 This is according to data provided by HESA from their graduate destinations survey in 2015-16.

 Certain sectors within the UK have also seen a surge in unpaid internships, such as the arts and the media industries which come under some of the UK’s top-paying industries.
 The Social Mobility Commission reported a dramatic rise in unpaid internships in 2016, with most internships in retail, the arts and the media being unpaid.
-The figures stand at 89% for retail, 86% in the arts and 83% in the media.
+The figures stand at 89% for retail, 86% for the arts and 83% for the media.

 With many of the world’s top-paying industries being based in London, including the media and law, those who don’t have the means to live there are also less likely to do an internship within these industries.
 The cost of an unpaid internship in London is estimated to be £1,093 per month and £905 in Manchester, which includes travel costs.